 My mate Matt notes every surf he has each year.
 The goal is to surf once a week on average, that’s 52 surfs a year.
 To be honest, I’ve always bottled it in case I discover how little I actually surf.

 But I’ve made a late New Years Surf Resolution.
-Inspired by fellow surfer dad Mark Bracey AKA @poogmobile and his simple but beautifully satisfying wave tally for 2019, I had a word with myself, and I’m going for it.
+Inspired by fellow surfer dad Mark Bracey AKA @poogmobile and his simple but beautifully satisfying wave tally for the year, I had a word with myself, and I’m going for it.
 I’m doing the 52 surfs challenge!

 Assuming you can remember all your surfs so far this year, get involved and share your progress – if you dare.